How Crypto Loan Collateral Works

 That's all!
 All of that is done in an instant, a flash!

 If profit is not made or if the borrower can't return the loan, the transaction is reversed, and the capital is instantly returned to the lender.

-However, there is still the risk of flash loan attacks, where hackers exploit the smart contract vulnerabilities of the crypto loan platform and drain it of its capital.
+But there is still the risk of "flash loan" attacks, in which hackers take advantage of flaws in the smart contracts of the crypto loan platform to steal its money.

 Crypto loans have become more popular in the financial world.
-Three integral parties come together to make the working of crypto loans.
+Three integral parties come together to make crypto loans work.
 The parties are the crypto lenders, borrowers, and loan platforms.